“The lesson…daughter…begins now”

 Brad Walker’s art looks as good as ever and his work on Soranik Natu’s facial expressions in particular do a wonderful job of conveying emotion and adding depth to Bunn’s script.

 Sinestro #12 is another quality issue from Cullen Bunn and Brad Walker.
 While last month’s sneak preview spoils the ending a bit it’s the satisfying journey that the relationship between Sinestro and Soranik Naut take that’s ultimately more important than the destination.
-Four out of five lanterns.
+Eight out of ten lanterns.